 Arguably the best way to appreciate the glorious death of New England’s trees is to stride among it, camping out each night.
 So, why not combine a smidgen of the Appalachian Trail – the East Coast’s seriously long long-distance hike, bucket list-worthy in itself – to see the leaves without the crowds.

-The 70km stretch between New Hampshire’s White Mountains and the Vermont border is particularly renowned for its fabulous fall foliage – think maples smoldering crimson, dogwoods turning purple and birch trees burning gold.
+The 70km stretch between New Hampshire’s White Mountains and the Vermont border is particularly renowned for its fabulous fall foliage – think maples smouldering crimson, dogwoods turning purple and birch trees burning gold.

-Why?
-See retreating ice from a capricious drive.
+Why Glacier National Park?
+A rare, time sensitive chance to see retreating ice from a capricious drive, that's why.
 The Going-to-the-Sun Road somehow carves an 80km-long furrow through the mountains of north-west Montana.
 It’s also notoriously difficult to clear of winter snows.
 Portions of it remain open year-round, but the very earliest in the season that the entire length might be accessible is mid-June.

 Then, by late September, parts are off-limits all over again, leaving a brief window for a traverse.
 It’s worth trying though: the road slices through the parks most dramatic sections, with hair-raising hairpins and a haul over 2,026m Logan Pass.

 You can also see the park’s rapidly retreating Jackson Glacier from the tarmac, which you should certainly pull over for – it’s estimated that Glacier NP may be entirely glacier-free by 2030.